Maggot Brain (instrumental): Creation

-Reputation
+Reception

 From 1976 to 1995, disc jockey Bill "B.L.F.
 Bash" Freeman started a tradition of playing the original full version of "Maggot Brain" on 100.7 WMMS/Cleveland every Sunday morning at 1:30 (around "last call").
 The tradition was picked up in 1987 and was carried on by Mr. Classic, host of "The Saturday Night Live House Party" featured on 98.5 WNCX/Cleveland at 11:50pm until his departure in 2019.
 Currently, Kenny Kidd keeps the tradition alive by playing the song at the end of his "All Request Saturday Night" show at 12am EST every Sunday morning.
 In March 2005, Father Nature Magazine placed Hazel's performance on "Maggot Brain" at number 1 in its list of the 100 Greatest Guitar Solos; the solo came in at #71 in "100 Greatest Guitar Solos" by Guitar World magazine.
 The solo has had great influence on some guitar players, Vernon Reid and Dean Ween among them.

 John Frusciante said he was inspired by "Maggot Brain" to record his own version called "Before the Beginning", which is featured on his 2009 album The Empyrean.
 Dean Ween, the lead guitarist of Ween, has cited Hazel's solo as one that he most frequently "rips off", along with the solo from "Blue Sky" by the Allman Brothers.
 Donald Glover, a.k.a.
 Childish Gambino, said in an interview with Billboard that his album "Awaken, My Love!" was inspired by Funkadelic, with the album art even reflecting that of Maggot Brain.
 Glover's lead single "Me and Your Mama" is supposed to emotionally reflect that of "Maggot Brain", and guitar effects (delay, fuzz and wah-wah) and playing style of "The Night Me and Your Mama Met" is inspired by it.